blab/ncov-escape/README.md

       - "RBD yeast-display DMS escape relative to XBB.1.5"
 ```

+### Sequence counts and variant relationships
-It will then produce sequence count files for windowed analyses, non-windowed analyses, collapsing lineages into their parents based on count thresholds specified in `./config/config.yaml`.

-This will also generate variant relationship files, so that the innovation model can be fit.
+It produces sequence count files for windowed analyses, non-windowed analyses, collapsing lineages into their parents based on count thresholds specified in `./config/config.yaml`, as well as generating variant relationship files, so that the innovation model can be fit.

+Collapsed sequence counts follow the form `data/{analysis_period}/collapsed_seq_counts.tsv` and variant relationships follow the form `data/{analysis_period}/pango_variant_relationships.tsv`.

+### MLR innovation model

-The sequence count files and variant relationships will then be used to estimate relative fitness using the uninformed (normal-prior) innovation model.
+The collapsed sequence count files and variant relationships are used to estimate relative fitness using the uninformed (normal-prior) innovation model.

-If predictor names are provided, they will be also be used to fit the regression prior innovation model.

-For each analysis, this will produce `results/{analysis_period}/growth_advantage.tsv` and `results/{analysis_periods}/growth_advantage_delta.tsv` for each analysis period.
+For each analysis period, this produces `results/{analysis_period}/growth_advantage.tsv` and `results/{analysis_periods}/growth_advantage_delta.tsv`.

 The model posteriors will also be saved under `results/{analysis_period}/posteriors/data_{location}.pkl` and `results/{analysis_period}/posteriors/samples_{location}.pkl`.

+If predictor names are provided, they are used to fit the regression prior innovation model.
+These predictor-informed results are stored under `results/{analysis_period}/informed/growth_advantages.tsv` and `results/{analysis_period}/informed/growth_advantages.tsv`.